itsmingjie/abls/README.md

 Please also grab the AirTable API Key & Base Key from the API documentations.
 Head [here](https://airtable.com/api) and click on the base you just created to get started.

 Set `AIRTABLE_BASE` to your Base Key, and `AIRTABLE_KEY` to your API Key.
-Set `API_KEY` to a passphrase or key that only you know.
+Set `APP_SECRET` to a passphrase or key that only you know.

 ## Routing